mdn/content/files/en-us/web/api/rtcpeerconnectioniceerrorevent/address/index.md

 This example creates a handler for
 {{domxref("RTCPeerConnection.icecandidateerror_event", "icecandidateerror")}} events
-which creates human readable messages describing the local network interface for the connection as well as the ICE server that was being used to try to open the connection, then calls a function to display those as well as the event's
+which creates human-readable messages describing the local network interface for the connection as well as the ICE server that was being used to try to open the connection, then calls a function to display those as well as the event's
 {{domxref("RTCPeerConnectionIceErrorEvent.errorText", "errorText")}} property's